 - This recipe is shockingly simple.

-- This banana bread is gluten-free, grain-free, vegan, paleo and AIP compliant.
+- This banana bread is gluten-free, grain-free, vegan, paleo and AIP compliant but nobody will notice.

 📖 Ingredient notes

-- For those on the Auto-immune Protocol (AIP) : you have to use tigernut flour and arrowroot.
-No other options for you if you want to stay elimination phase compliant.
-If you don't know tigernut flour and want to know more about it you can read my post What is tigernut flour.
+- Tigernut flour.
+If you don't know what tigernut flour is and want to learn all about it, you can read my post What is tigernut flour.

-Arrowroot is a starch.
+- Arrowroot substitutions.
 If you are not cassava intolerant, you can substitute it with tapioca starch (also called tapioca flour).
-Both are paleo and AIP compliant.
-Other possible substitutions, only if you are not on AIP nor Paleo diets: you can use potato starch or corn starch instead of arrowroot.
+If you are not on AIP nor Paleo diets: you can use potato starch or corn starch instead of arrowroot.

 Yes, it freezes very well.
 Once this banana bread is cooked, allow it to cool completely at room temperature on a plate or wire rack.
 Once cool, you can freeze it.